mukultaneja/github-repo/README.md

 2. Which is the most popular language used to create open source and personal projects?
 3. Distribution of public repositories based on meta data such as number of forks / number of contributors / number of starred for a particular repository.

 This project is currenlty under **developement**.
+Please visit the [link](https://mukultaneja.github.io/analysis/github-repos/) to find the implementation as of now.
 I have written **scrappers and created sqlite DB structure** to store raw data so far.
 Apart from it, I have written a **tornado server** as well to run the default view where user can see the interactive visual of aggregate number of public repositories for the specific programming languages.

 ##### To run scrappers :